brunk23/code-challenges/synacor-challenge/simulator/EXTENSION.md

 ## Synacor v2

-I might extend the Synacor machine to allow device access.
-These devices would be the file name(s) listed on the command line when you run the simiulator.
+I extended the Synacor machine to allow device access.
+These devices are the file name(s) listed on the command line when you run the simiulator.
 For example: "synacor challenge.bin" would have a one device (number 0) that connects to the challenge.bin file.
 The default operation of the synacor machine, on boot, will be to load the first addressable